ComputeCanada/magic_castle/docs/README.md

     ```
     /etc/puppetlabs/code/environments/production/data/terraform_data.yaml
     ```
-2. Increase the number associated with the field `profile::freeipa::guest_accounts::nb_accounts:` to the number of guest accounts you want.
+2. Increase the number associated with the field `profile::accounts::guests::nb_accounts:` to the number of guest accounts you want.
 3. Save the file.
 4. Restart puppet on `mgmt1`: `sudo systemctl restart puppet`.